CristinaBaltaDAFTJAN2022/Modeling-Project-Week-5/Plan of project.md

 Members of the group: Nina and Cristina

 We will work on Modeling project: Real estate modeling.
+ The task is to build a model that will predict the price of a house based on features provided in the dataset.

 Brief description of the dataset:
 - Source Ironhack  number of features)